kpuputti/JSONCache/README.rst

 - Removing old entries based on cache size.
   - Have to keep track of the cache size.
   - Remove oldest entries based on timestamp.
-- Add support for trying to fetch the requested resource (not in cache) multiple times to delay errors with small network interrruptions.
+  - Catch browser quota errors (only supported on some browsers.)

+- Add better support for user defined error handling.